mnemnion/imp/Forge/markdown/Orc/Orcish 2015.md

 The Orcish Cheer is how Orcs establish a line of communication.

 Orcs in the wild may be presumed to be busy.
 Their inner loop could be quite tight, leaving little time to poll a pin for data.
 The Orcish Cheer is emitted at 360 baud, no more, no less.
+A more normal conversation bandwidth is 9720 or 19440, Orcs have a thing for highly divisible numbers.

 The Cheer consists of the string `W@g!`, which is pronounced `ⱱaaʀχ!`, more or less.
 The response is `@rk!`, typically, and this is pronounced "Orc!" as one would expect.